Search publications

 The Portiloop: A deep learning-based open science tool for closed-loop brain stimulation

-Closed-loop brain stimulation refers to capturing neurophysiological measures such as electroencephalography (EEG), quickly identifying neural events of interest, and producing auditory, magnetic o ...
+Closed-loop brain stimulation refers to capturing neurophysiological measures such as electroencephalography (EEG), quickly identifying neural events of interest, and producing auditory, magnetic or electrical stimulation so as to interact with brain processes precisely.
+It is a promising new met ...

 Article GUID: 35994482